cheeming/.nvim/README.md

 Config for NVIM
 ===============
-This is my new Vim config which I will use for neovim
+This is my new Vim config which I will use for neovim.
+But it also works for vim (last tested Vim 7.4).

 We are using Vundle to manage the plugins, so you might need to run this in terminal: